 Whether it’s Happy Holidays, Seasons Greetings, or Merry Christmas, if something’s not your cup of holiday tea, just take the nice thought and move on with your day.

 One more Xmas-y tidbit for ya’

-Maybe you’ve heard someone get testy when they see “Xmas” written instead of “Christmas” (because it “takes the Christ out of Christmas”)?
+Maybe you’ve heard someone get testy when they see “Xmas” written instead of “Christmas” because it “takes the Christ out of Christmas”?

 Well, guess what?

-The “X” stands for the first letter in the Greek word for Christ, Greek being the language the New Testament was written in.
+The “X” stands for the first letter of the Greek word for Christ, Greek being the language the New Testament was written in.